Crataco/ai-guide/guide/models.md

 A variety of models exist, by different "brands" (Llama 2, Mistral, Yi), released under various sizes (7B, 13B, 33B, 70B).

 They start off as a base, with no real task other than to predict the text that comes after what you write, like a smart autocomplete.
-But hobbyists and companies train these ripe models further on a corpus of conversational data.
+But hobbyists and companies train these ripe models further on a corpus of conversational data so you can talk with it.
 ChatGPT popularized this practice, but it has been around since the days of AI Dungeon.

 ## How are models stored?
 **Model formats**.
 The most popular model format is **GGUF**, provided by the "llama.cpp" project.
 Support for it is included in most non-proxy frontends, making it a de-facto standard.
 If your frontend doesn't allow you to download models, they can be found on [Hugging Face](https://huggingface.co/models?search=gguf).